KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when there is an attempt to read or write protected memory.

-    throw [System.AccessViolationException]::New("there is an attempt to read or write protected memory.")
+    throw [System.AccessViolationException]::New('there is an attempt to read or write protected memory.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.AccessViolationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.AccessViolationException.aspx)